ihordeyneka/dido.knx/README.md

 2. Configure A record on the DNS and point it the required machine.
 If machine is hidden behind NAT, then proper port forwarding must be configured.

 ## Running
 In the root directory execute _docker-compose up_.
 This should set up an nginx reverse proxy and an underlying node.js server and configure LetsEncrypt SSL certificates with autorenewal on the given machine.
+If clean-up is needed, then executed _docker-compose down_ and _docker image rm didoknx_node_.